jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 reflect in the update of the final HAProxy configuration.

-If the new state cannot be dynamically applied and requires HAProxy to be reloaded, this will happen without loosing in progress requests and long running connections.
+If the new state cannot be dynamically applied and requires HAProxy to be reloaded, this will happen preserving the in progress requests and the long running connections.

 ## Fragmentation